 Some of my readers have expressed concerns about the possibility of chemicals forming in plastic bottles and leaching out into the near by soil.

-Belinda, a reader of the blog has a great tip.
+Belinda, a reader of the blog has a great tip as an alternative to this soda bottle drip feeder.
 She suggests doing a similar idea with 2 terra cotta pots (unglazed).
 Fill in the hole of one with waterproof caulking.
 Then, Iine the other make the hole a little bigger for easy watering.
 Then you just seal the wide end of the two together, and then bury them next to your plants, leaving the top hole uncovered.
 Belinda uses a shard from an old pot to cover the hole after watering – and a funnel helps to water.
 Because the terra cotta pots are not glazed, the water leaks out slowly.
 This idea takes more room in the garden than a bottle because it’s wider, but it is a great idea if you are concerned about the possibility of chemicals from the plastic bottles.
 You can adjust the pot size for the size of the plant you are growing and also how often you water.

 Even inserting an unglazed terra cotta pot in the ground near plants will work, since the unglazed clay will allow the seepage of water out the sides of the pot.